jcotoBan/LKarmada/README.md

 1-From a local workstation or laptop, trigger a terraform tenplate that will create the following:
 --> LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on Freemont.
---> 3 LKE agent clusters that will be
+--> 3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region:

 ```